ayechanst/speedrun-eth-guide/dex-guide.md

 To make things easier, let's think of percentages and decimals as fractions.
 For example, if a shirt at a store is 30% off, we multiply the shirt's price by 0.70 so apply the discount.

 1. To get `xInputWithFee`, let's think about how we normally calculate items that are on sale.
-If something is 30% off, we multiply the item's price by 0.70 to get the remaining cost. `xInputWithFee` is similar to a discounted item in that it is a fraction of the original value.
+If something is 30% off, we multiply the item's price by 0.70 to get the final cost. `xInputWithFee` is just like a discount.
 What can we multiply `xInput` by so its 0.3% off?
-0.997 would work but we can't use decimals, so let's use a whole number instead and later we'll divide by the appropriate number to accurately represent a 0.3% fee (which is the same as 99.7% of the original value).
+0.997 would work but we can't use decimals.
+Perhaps we just multiply `xInput` by 997 and divide by 1000 in our numerator?
 2. Now let's make a variable `numerator` that represent `k`.

 </details>